saikumarmk/website/urara/guide-to-tech-1/+page.md

 <Framed>

-So typically internships offered as part of some university capstone unit aren't illegal, and if they do offer any payment, it's typically through a tax-free scholarship.
+So typically internships offered as part of some university capstone unit aren't illegal (The IBL program at Monash for instance), and if they do offer any payment, it's typically through a tax-free scholarship.

 </Framed>

 ## The timeline

 Students typically do three or four-year degrees, whether it's a standard degree, a double degree, or an honours degree.
 The penultimate year is before your final year when you apply for internships.
 If unsuccessful, you can always apply for graduate roles in your last year.
+That's not including changes to your progression, as many students typically switch degrees, pick up a second degree, or underload.

 ### Does the university matter?